-- 34. Yes, the HEDNA provides a reasonable basis for identifying future levels of housing need across South Warwickshire.
-However, Rosconn Strategic Land reserve its position in respect of whether this approach is reasonable for other authorities in Coventry and Warwickshire. - 35.
+- 32. Yes, the HEDNA provides a reasonable basis for identifying future levels of housing need across South Warwickshire.
+However, Rosconn Strategic Land reserve its position in respect of whether this approach is reasonable for other authorities in Coventry and Warwickshire. - 33.
 The NPPF sets out that "to determine the minimum number of homes needed, strategic policies should be informed by a local housing need assessment, conducted using the Standard Method in national planning guidance unless exceptional circumstances justify an alternative approach which also reflects current and future demographic trends and market signals".
-National policy is therefore supportive of the approach that South Warwickshire Councils are seeking to implement, and as such utilising the HEDNA to inform the local housing need for South Warwickshire is supported. - 36.
-It is important, however, to remember that the local housing need is not the same as the housing requirement within the Plan.
+National policy is therefore supportive of the approach that South Warwickshire Councils are seeking to implement, and as such utilising the HEDNA to inform the local housing need for South Warwickshire is supported.